luthey-schulten-chemistry/LM2.5_doc/README.md

 - [x] Create the navigation bar
 - [x] update the visualization part with VMD(Hongyi)
 - [ ] introduction part update
 - [ ] add new examples for CME and RDME.
+(Hongyi, tutorial can use the one in summer school)